manojdcoder/titanium-mupdf/README.md

 ```

 ## Changelog

+* 1.9.0
+	* Updated MuPDF library to the latest version (1.8) which addresses several crash issues.
+	* Updated Titanim SDK to 5.1.1.GA

 * 1.8
 	* Verical Scrolling
-	* Changed Titanim SDK to 3.1.3.GA
+	* Updated Titanim SDK to 3.1.3.GA

 * 1.7
 	* Search callback was never called when no results found on a page - fixed